 Through operant conditioning, the brain is rewarded when the audio or video returns to normal.
 Eventually, the brain learns to stay in the healthy ranges without the reward stimulus and can sustain normal activity independent of the computer.
 This is achieved by reconnecting functional pathways in the brain.

 Neurofeedback does not target any particular disorder.
 Its purpose is to change timing and activation patterns in the brain.
 This improves brain regulation, which can impact a variety of symptoms.
 Different symptoms will require triggering different areas of the brain.
 The software is designed to target specific areas of the brain according to a patient’s symptoms.

 There is no magic number.
 Just as every person is unique, the number of sessions will vary according to each person.
 Noticeable results typically occur between the first and tenth sessions.
 In general, 20 – 40 sessions are needed for the results to become permanent.
 Symptoms in some patients will resolve in a shorter time.
 Some require more training, some less.
 The goal is to complete enough sessions to ensure consistent and lasting benefits.
 A brain map can be generated at any time between sessions so that you can visually see the progress your brain is making.

 Ready To Help!

-At Schneider Chiropractic we look forward to providing our community the highest quality of healthcare with cutting-edge technology.
-With the use of neurofeedback technology, our team led by Dr. Dan Schneider has helped many of our patients who suffer from neurological and nervous system conditions such as ADHD, Anxiety, Depression, Chronic Fatigue, Chronic Pain, and so much more!
+At Schneider Chiropractic, we look forward to providing our community the highest quality of healthcare with cutting-edge technology.
+With neurofeedback technology, our team led by Dr. Dan Schneider has helped many of our patients who suffer from neurological and nervous system conditions such as ADHD, Anxiety, Depression, Chronic Fatigue, Chronic Pain, and so much more!